usbarmory/tamago/board/raspberrypi/README.md

 * fixup.dat
 * start.elf

-These files are avilable from <https://github.com/raspberrypi/firmware/tree/master/boot>
+These files are available [here](https://github.com/raspberrypi/firmware/tree/master/boot).

 Direct
 ------

 Linux kernels are expected to have executable code as the first bytes of the binary.
 The Go compiler does not natively support creating such binaries, so a stub is generated and pre-pended that will jump to the Go entrypoint.
 In this way, the Linux boot protocol is satisfied.

 The example projects (linked above) use the direct approach.
 The GNU cross-compiler toolchain is required.
 This method is in some ways more complex, but the Makefile code from the examples can be used as an example implementation.

 1. Build the Go ELF binary as normal